 Common medical treatments for IBS

-• Antispasmodics: These are designed to relax the smooth muscles of the colon to ease cramping and spasms.
-Two such medications are hyoscine (Levsin) and dicyclomine (Bentyl).
-They may cause side effects that include dry mouth, palpitations, and difficulty urinating.
+• Antispasmodics – These relax the muscles of the colon to ease cramping and spasms.
+Hyoscine (Levsin) and dicyclomine (Bentyl) are common examples, though they can cause side effects such as dry mouth or dizziness.

 If you experience any of these symptoms, you should visit a doctor as soon as possible.
 In addition to assessing your symptoms, several tests can be performed to find out if you have a different medical condition.